The Custodian of the Two Holy Mosques King Salman bin Abdulaziz Al Saud, Prime Minister, chaired the Cabinet’s virtual session today.

 The Cabinet commended the launch of the National Investment Strategy (NIS), a key enabler to deliver on Vision 2030, whereas the NIS will develop investment opportunities in promising economic sectors, improve the business environment, enhance its attractiveness and competitiveness, and increasing the effectiveness of partnership between the public and private sectors, which all will contribute to maximizing the use of Saudi Arabia’s distinguished strategic location, pioneering investment power, and an Arab and Islamic depth.

 The Cabinet was briefed on a number of issues on its agenda, and issued the following decisions:

-The Cabinet approved a number of promotions at (14th) Rank.
+The Cabinet approved a promotion at rank (15).
 The Cabinet also reviewed a number of general topics on its agenda.
 The Cabinet took the necessary measures regarding these topics.